shreyad8/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

+Brief Explanation: The `run_maps.sh` file runs `map.py` on all of the zip files in the dataset in parallel, thus making the running process more efficient by going through the zip files simultaneously.
+In order to determine whether all of the dataset was processed or not, I split the rest of the code into the `viz_maps.sh` file, which puts everything into the `outputs` directory once `run_maps.sh` is finished running. `viz_maps.sh` runs `reduce.py`, which merges the outputs from `map.py` into the `reduced.lang` and `reduced.country` files so that they can be visualized.
+Next, `viz_maps.sh` runs `visualize.py` in order to count the total number of occurrences of each hashtag in both the `reduced.lang` and `reduced.country` files and displays the output in the `viz_lang` and `viz_country` files. `viz_lang` shows how many times a particular hashtag is used in a tweet in a particular language.
+Similarly, `viz_country` shows how many times a particular hashtag is used in a tweet in a particular country.

 You will scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.

 **Due date:**